xmq1221/awesome-prototype-based-papers/README.md

-# Awesome Prototype-based Papers for XAI
+# Awesome Part-prototype-based Papers for XAI

-Selected papers and possible corresponding codes for prototype-based papers for XAI.
+Selected papers and possible corresponding codes for part-prototype-based papers for XAI.

 *If you find a paper missed in this repository, please feel free to pull a request here.*